programminghistorian/ph-submissions/lessons/Simple-Calculations-with-R.md

 Now you could access the data in R and do any calculations to help you study the data.
 The CSV files can also be much more complex than this example, so any data set you were working with in your own study could also be opened in R.

 TXT (or text files) can be imported into R in a similar way.
-Using the command `read.table`, you can load text files into R, as well.
+Using the command `read.table()`, you can load text files into R, following the same syntax as in the example above.

+## Saving Data in R

 Now that you've loaded data into R and know a few ways to work with the data, what happens if you want to save it to another format?
-The `write.xlsx` function allows you to do just that - taking data from R and saving it into an Excel file.
+The `write.xlsx()` function allows you to do just that - taking data from R and saving it into an Excel file.
 Try writing the *Old Bailey* file into an Excel file.

-# Summary and Next Steps
+## Summary and Next Steps

-This tutorial has explored the basics of using R to work with research data.
-R can be a very useful tool for humanities research because the data analysis is reproducible and allows you to analyze data quickly without having to set up a complicated system.
+This tutorial has explored the basics of using R to work with tabular research data.
+R can be a very useful tool for humanities and social science research because the data analysis is reproducible and allows you to analyze data quickly without having to set up a complicated system.
 Now that you know a few of the basics of R, you can explore some of the other functions of the program, including statistical computations, producing graphs, and creating your own functions.

 For more information on R, visit the [R Manual](https://cran.r-project.org/doc/manuals/r-release/R-intro.html).